-Having a pre-sale period means that you won’t put up too much of an investment up-front (in both time, money, and energy) before validating your course idea.
-If you launch a pre-sale and you’re getting NO traction, you can cancel and give refunds to the few people who bought and then go back to the drawing board to see where you went wrong.
+Having a pre-sale period means that you won’t put up too much of an investment up-front.
+This means investment in both time, money, and energy before validating your course idea.
+If you launch a pre-sale and you’re getting NO traction, you can cancel and give refunds to the few people who bought it.
+Then go back to the drawing board to see where you went wrong.

-You might have the opposite problem: you may pre-sell the program and you get too many sales and you’re overwhelmed with clients!
-This is the good kind of problem to have ????
+You might have the opposite problem.
+You may pre-sell the program and you get too many sales and you’re overwhelmed with clients!
+This is a good kind of problem to have!
 It means there’s clearly interest and demand in your course.
 You’ll have to bring on a team to balance your workload, but with the added income from your course, you’ll have the revenues to do so!

 Step 4: Decide how you will publish your course

-There are a couple of different ways you can choose to publish and sell your course or book, and there are pros and cons to each option.
+There are a couple of different ways you can choose to publish and sell your course or book.
+There are pros and cons to each option as well.
 I’ll walk you through the benefits and drawbacks of both self-hosting your online data course (or book!) as well as partnering with a brand.

-Books: Self-publishing can be a great strategy if you’re looking to put out a book.
-You’ll want to make sure you’re publishing one for the right reasons, however – because books are very low-cost and have a high marketing requirement, they won’t be bringing in a whole lot of cash.
+Self-publishing can be a great strategy if you’re looking to put out a book.
+You’ll want to make sure you’re publishing one for the right reasons.
+However, because books are very low-cost and have a high marketing requirement, they won’t be bringing in a whole lot of cash.

 What I recommend for those looking to self-publish is to see their book as more of a lead generator for their higher-ticket programs.
-Amazon has the option to set your book price at .99 cents, which can attract leads and drive traffic to your business.
+Amazon has the option to set your book price at .99 cents.
+This can attract leads and drive traffic to your business.

-Just getting started setting up your data business?
-Download the Ultimate Toolkit for Data Entrepreneurs to learn about my BEST recommendations for the top tools and processes to set your business up for success ????
+Are you just getting started setting up your data business?
+Download the Ultimate Toolkit for Data Entrepreneurs!
+Learn about my BEST recommendations for the top tools and processes to set your business up for success!

 Publishing With a Partner

-Online courses: When you publish your course with a partner, you don’t actually retain the rights to the content.
+When you publish your course with a partner, you don’t actually retain the rights to the content.
 This is the case with my LinkedIn Learning courses.
 LinkedIn owns the course content, and promotes it to its users, and I earn royalties on that.
-While I make a much lower profit percentage than if I self-hosted these courses, these courses require little to no marketing on my part and still bring in decent recurring revenue each month.
+While I make a much lower profit percentage than if I self-hosted these courses, these courses require little to no marketing on my part.
+Yet, they still bring in decent recurring revenue each month.